jmtritch/jmtritch.github.io/modeling/us_state_education_multi/index2.md

 2. Ridge
 3. Elastic Net

-Let's select the best model by comparing their relative performance on the cross-validation set.
+Let's select the best model by comparing their relative performance on the validation set.

 ```R
 # Validate the Lasso Model